nestjs/docs.nestjs.com/content/recipes/prisma.md

 #### Summary

-In this guide, you learned how to implement a use NestJS together with Prisma to implement a REST API.
-The controller who implements the routes of the API is calling a `PrismaService` which in turn uses Prisma Client to send queries to a database to fulfill the data needs of incoming requests.
+In this recipe, you learned how to use Prisma along with NestJS to implement a REST API.
+The controller that implements the routes of the API is calling a `PrismaService` which in turn uses Prisma Client to send queries to a database to fulfill the data needs of incoming requests.

 If you want to learn more about Prisma, be sure to check out the [documentation](https://www.prisma.io/docs/).